Angus holiday cottage accommodation, near Glamis Castle and Kirriemuir - a rare rural idyll.

 Almost visible on tiptoes from the cottages are the fairytale turrets of Glamis Castle, childhood home of the late Queen Mother, with its resident ghosts and close association with Macbeth, just four miles away.
 Experience the pre-war shopping feel in the 'Peter Pan' little market town of Kirriemuir, birthplace of J.M.
 Barrie.
 Stroll over cobbled streets to visit the local butcher, ironmonger, fishmonger, baker, a real sweetie shop and a barber who still asks "Anything for the weekend, sir?"
 (Ask when you arrive!)

 Further afield, the owner can direct you straight to a renowned tartan shop (not a tourist in sight), bric-à-brac, markets for antiques, farm shops and indeed will give you a quick short cut into the swing of local life.

 Strathmore is justly famous for its lush farmland growing, raspberries, strawberries, cereals and home to Aberdeen Angus cattle.
 A few miles to the north are a trio of spectacular Angus glens, evocatively named Glen Isla, Glen Prosen and Glen Clova, all wonderful walking country and almost empty on weekdays.

 Yvonne has a store of anecdotes about local characters, inside knowledge of little known local history, off-the-beaten-track places to visit and the enticing places to eat which might have taken far too long to find without local information.

-Both cottages have been decorated with style and panache.
-Two cottages, both sleeping two, are available to rent on a self catering basis.
+The cottages have been decorated with style and panache.
+Two cottages, sleeping 2 and 4 are available to rent on a self catering basis.
 All mod cons are included, but the feel is cottagey, cosy and appealing.
 Her guest books are full of folk very reluctant to leave.
 Many return.
 Don't say you have not been warned!